 Before accessing, using, or interacting with the Services you should carefully review the terms and conditions of this Privacy Notice.
 By accepting our Privacy Notice, you are confirming that you have read and understand these terms, including how and why we use your information.
 If you don’t want us to collect or process your Personal Information in the ways described in this Privacy Notice, you should immediately terminate your use of the Services and not otherwise provide any information.
 For purposes of this Section, accessing the Services only to review this Privacy Notice is not deemed to be use of the Services.

 We do not knowingly collect information from anyone under the age of 18, nor do we market the Services to them.

 Information Collection & Use

-Barnes & Thornburg collects information about you and your use of the Websites through various means, including when you provide information to us and when we automatically collect information about you when you access, use, or interact with the Websites.
-Such processing is utilized to provide the Websites to our visitors.
-By accepting our Privacy Notice, you are confirming you have read and understand our policies including how and why we use your information.
+Barnes & Thornburg collects information about you and your use of the Services through various means, including when you provide information to us and when we automatically collect information about you when you access, use, or interact with the Services.
+“Personal Information” is information that reveals your specific identity or directly relates to you as an individual.
+Personal Information we collect may include your name, postal address, email address, phone number, IP address, account username and password.

 The types of information Barnes & Thornburg may collect about you include: